goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## The Problem We Tried to Solve

  The problem is deviously simple - given two input questions, tell whether the questions ask the same thing (i.e. seek to reveal the same previously unknown knowledge).
 Not to get off track, but this begs some thought on the nature of what a question is and whether a question is separable from its posed context.
 See the [Stanford Encyclopedia of Philosophy (SEP)][1] for an excellent review of the philosophy of questions.
-I won't be discussing it in detail, but my view on this problem is colored by the philosophical undertstanding of questions.
+I won't be discussing it in detail, but my view on this problem is colored by the philosophical understanding of questions.
 We can assume that questions on Quora are requesting information,  not testing the knowledge of the user base.

  > ... a question [is] an abstract thing for which an interrogative sentence is a piece of notation.
 (Belnap and Steel, 1976)